Around the world by bike

 12 January - Lukang –Miaoli City - 100km

-Embodying the figure of a child, Nezha is considered intelligent, clever and playful.
-He has a strong rebellious streak, leading him to frequent fights with his father.
-As the story goes, one day Nezha fought and killed the son of the Dragon King of the East China Sea.
-The Jade Emperor of the Heaven scolded the North King.
-Nezha, fearing that his parents would suffer for his actions, committed suicide to prevent his parents from being punished.
-In Taiwan, there are over 300 temples that worship Nezha.
-With his boy-like appearance, he is considered a god especially good for protecting children.
+What an unpleasant day!
+The wind was howling, and my path led straight into it.
+The best part of the day was meeting two young men circumnavigating the island on foot, one dressed as the Chinese God, Nezha.
+In Taiwan, Nezha was an icon.
+The story goes that Nezha fought and killed the son of the Dragon King of the East China Sea.
+Fearing his parents would suffer for his actions, he committed suicide to prevent his parents from being punished.
+At the time, there were over 300 temples worshipping Nezha.
+With his boy-like appearance, he was considered a god especially good for protecting children.

 13 January - Miaoli City – Xinfeng - 55km

 Sadly, the wind didn’t ease off or change direction.
 In fact, it appeared even stronger.
 There’s nothing one can do about it but battle on - at times it felt downright dangerous as the wind gusted sideways, nearly blowing me off the bike.
 Again, a kind lady stopped and offered me a cup of coffee - wow, how nice was that.

 As always, all one had to do was keep going forward, and you will eventually get there.
 Nothing stays constant and the wind had to change sooner or later.
 I feared it would only be after leaving Taiwan, but change it had to change; it’s about the only thing in the world one can be sure of.